grabosky/Linux/README.md

-Collection of things related to Linux (commands, usefull scripts etc.)
+Collection of commands for Linux